MahinChowdhury/HotelGO/README.md

 ```

 ```
-3. Copy everything from .env.example to .env file
+3. Create a .env file and copy everything from .env.example to .env file
 ```

 ```